phaustin/climate_students_eoas/_sources/courseware/assignments/assignment4-rcm-feedback.md

 A typical, expected feature of global warming is that the **upper troposphere warms more than the surface**.
 (Later we will see that this does occur in the CESM simulations).

-This feature is **not represented in our radiative-convective model**, which is forced to a single prescribed lapse rate due to our convective adjustment.
+This feature is **not represented in our standard radiative-convective model**, which is forced to a single prescribed lapse rate due to our convective adjustment.

 Here you will suppose that other physical processes modify this lapse rate as the climate warms.